grafana/tempo/docs/sources/tempo/configuration/parquet.md

 vParquet4 introduces new columns which enable querying for data in array attributes as well as events and links.
 For more information, refer to [Dedicated attribute columns](https://grafana.com/docs/tempo/<TEMPO_VERSION>/operations/dedicated_columns/).

-The vParquet4 block format is required for querying links, events, and arrays and improves query performance relative to previous formats.

 You can still use the previous format `vParquet3`.
 To enable it, set the block version option to `vParquet3` in the [Storage section](https://grafana.com/docs/tempo/<TEMPO_VERSION>/configuration/#storage) of the configuration file.